Plays and Productions

-The first performances will be at the Artists Workhouse, The Royal Victoria Works, Studley on 8th and 16th June 2018.
-The art exhibition is due to run from 9-17 June.
+The performances were at the Artists Workhouse, Studley on 8th and 16th June 2018.

 |Thinking Inside The Box||A 5 min. play for 1 person.
 One of several writers’ responses to the Bee Box art exhibition in Bromyard which was, in turn, a response to Sylvia Plath’s poem The Arrival Of The Bee Box.
 The first performance, was at The Chapel in Bromyard on 5 March 2016.
 I performed it with help from director Jonathan Legg||art\write|

 |A Page Turner||A 10 min. play for 4 women.
 Set at a bookshop author signing session, it’s a tragicomic story of revenge.
 The first performance, directed by Gwenda Hughes, was on 4 March 2010.||The University of Birmingham|